MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--customization-and-development.md

 #### Pro Code

 - A Package Management feed such as internal NuGet or NPM feed for managing and promoting the reuse of components and patterns.
 - Pro code develops extension points and components for No code/Low code citizen developers to use.
-Examples include custom connectors for Power Platform or SPFX web parts for SharePoint and Teams.
+Examples include custom connectors for Power Platform or SPFx web parts for SharePoint and Teams.
-- Analytics on the use of APIs for data sources, functions and business automations is used to optimize their use and performance.
+- Analytics on the use of APIs for data sources, functions, and business automation is used to optimize their use and performance.

-#### Management &amp; Governance
+#### Management & Governance

 - Development is proactively managed across the code-continuum; a dynamic equilibrium is maintained between the different code approaches, shifting to take advantage of changes in the technology and platform landscape.
-Active monitoring of the source technologies allows these changes to be anticipated and included in the development roadmaps.
+Active monitoring of the source technologies allows these changes to be anticipated and included in the development road maps.
 - There is granular insight into the developed solution estate and code-continuum, with understanding of origination costs, technical debt, support costs and benefits.
 These are integrated with user metrics.
 These are used to direct development strategies and investments.
 - Application Insights metrics are used to measure adoption and are shared with the organization.
 - Application insights funnels, user flows used to see how people are behaving and using the solutions.
 - A2B Testing using metrics to work out usability and make improvements.
 - Source control provides robust and highly automated testing, CI/CD.
-- A Centre of Excellence and Steering Committee is established to help build a roadmap to guide the extensibility points built with Pro code for the No/Low code citizen developers.
+- A Centre of Excellence and Steering Committee is established to help build a road map to guide the extensibility points built with Pro code for the No/Low code citizen developers.
-- Designing and publishing solutions into the Organisation"s App Stores such as SharePoint and Microsoft Teams.
+- Designing and publishing solutions into the Organization's App Stores, such as SharePoint and Microsoft Teams.

 #### Impacts